Nigel Beale

 Conversation,

-That’s because my parents came to Canada in the 1950s with nothing.
-I was born in Toronto, moved at age five to the tiny island of Sark in the Channel Islands, and was raised in England until we returned to Canada when I was twelve — it was a fitful childhood.
 My grandfather was Sark’s doctor and a friend of naturalist Gerald Durrell — perhaps this is where my love of extraordinary characters comes from.
-As for books, and travel, collecting and grand schemes, yes, I suppose there’s a good chance some of it came from the gentlemen above.
-Who knows/
+As for books, and travel, collecting and grand schemes, I suppose there is a chance some of it came from the ancestors.
+Who knows?

 I studied Public Relations at Mount Royal University and politics at the University of Saskatchewan, then completed a Master’s degree in Public Administration at Queen’s University, Kingston.

-I spent years building a relatively successful media-communications representation business in Ottawa and wrote a monthly column during the 1990s called ‘On Media’ for Strategy magazine.
+I spent years building a successful media-communications-representation business in Ottawa and wrote a monthly column during the 1990s called ‘On Media’ for Strategy magazine.

-Then, in 2005, not entirely voluntarily, I decided to trade press releases for paperbacks and devote my life to books, conversation, and travel.
-To date I’ve visited forty or fifty countries and conducted more than 650 interviews, with authors, editors, publishers, booksellers, book collectors, book history scholars, literary critics, book designers, publicists, literary agents and other ‘best practitioners’ inside the book trade and out.
+Then, in 2005, I decided to trade press releases for paperbacks and devote my life to books, conversations about them, and travel.
+To date I’ve visited forty or fifty countries and conducted more than 650 interviews with authors, editors, publishers, booksellers, book collectors, book history scholars, literary critics, book designers, publicists, literary agents and other ‘best practitioners,’ inside the book trade and out.

 The Biblio